TigasEX/BananaBlues-Archive/README.md

 # ia-55354-TiagoSequeira
 individual-assignment-TigasEX created by GitHub Classroom

+NOTE (2026): The game is deprecated and probably won't run.

 HOW TO RUN THE GAME:
 Run the .exe on the BB on the root of the package.